Loving fictional characters, for real?

 It feels like real life

 So, it may be a funny situation when someone falls in love with a fictional character.
-But next time you see a group of teenagers obsessing over Edward Cullen or even a character from an animated series, don’t look at them with utter confusion.
-Just imagine if you’d have been able to eat that fudge.
-Probably not.
+But the next time you see a group of teenagers obsessing over Edward Cullen or even a character from an animated series, you won’t need to roll your eyes with ridicule, you can look at them them with a quiet and kind knowing that it’s all quite normal, even if it “seems” a little strange.